edwinunger/edwinunger.github.io/_posts/2015-02-01-begin-the-beguine.md

 title:  "Begin the Beguine"
 date:   2015-02-01
 categories: blog
+excerpt: "Tomorrow is the first day of Dev BootCamp, but to be fair, it's already started.
+It started for me several months ago when I realized that I needed to do something different with my life.
+It continued when I decided that I wanted to become a developer, and the goal became more honed when I was accepted into the program.
+I've spent the last several months preparing, and it's brought me to this point, the actual beginning."
 ---

 <blockquote><p>'Twas the night before Boot Camp, and all through the house<br>